vadimkorr/svelte-carousel/DEPLOYMENT.md

 # How to publish new feature:

+in feature branch:

 1. Update unit tests
 2. Update storybook

-3. Update version in `package.json`
+3. Update docs in `README.md`

-4. Update docs in `README.md`
+4. Update docs in `src/docs`

+in main branch:

-5. Update docs in `src/docs`
+5. Update version in `package.json`
+6. `yarn`
-6. `yarn build:docs`
+7. `yarn build:docs`

-7. `npm publish`
+8. `npm publish`
-8. Merge feature branch
+9. Merge feature branch
-9. Create release in GitHub
+10. Create release in GitHub